java-json-tools/json-schema-validator/README.markdown

 <p><b>Version 0.2 is out</b>: see [here]
 (https://github.com/fge/json-schema-validator/wiki/ChangeLog)
-for a list of features.r
+for a list of features.

 <p>For a detailed discussion of the implementation, see
 [here](https://github.com/fge/json-schema-validator/wiki/Status).
 For a list of